ole-knf/GRIDSAFE/README.md

 ## Installation

-In order to simulate power grids an their network infrastructure, we utilize the highly versatile simulation tool Wattson.
+In order to simulate power grids and their network infrastructure, we utilize the highly versatile simulation tool Wattson.
 For more information about how to work with this simulation, please refer to the website https://wattson.it/, which also includes installation instruction for the repository https://github.com/fkie-cad/wattson.
 Additionally, the tool requires the following dependencies:

 ```
 termcolor, paramiko, syslog_rfc5424_parser, dateutil, matplotlib, numpy, pillow
 ```

 For our evaluation, we use our own developed attacks, as well as a selection of Wattson's attack library from https://gitlab.fkie.fraunhofer.de/cad-energy/wattson/wattson-attacks.
-However, both of these are not publically accessible due to ethical considerations.
+However, both of these are not publicly accessible due to ethical considerations.

 ## Setup

 After choosing a power grid compatible with Wattson, we still need to add the IDS to the environment and define our attacks.
-This section details the techincal side of this procedure.
+This section details the technical side of this procedure.
 The thesis details guidelines on how one should approach IDS sensor placement and configurations.

-The “scenarios” folder contains the power grid scenario we use for the our evaluation, as well as our adaptions to integrate an IDS (scenarios/powerowl_test/ids_extension.py).
+The “scenarios” folder contains the power grid scenario we use for our evaluation, as well as our adaptions to integrate an IDS (scenarios/powerowl_test/ids_extension.py).
 Apart from this extension, the scenario is part of Wattson and not my own work.

 ### VM based IDS Integration into Wattson